 It’s very useful to know what the next step is, and when it will take place.
 If there will be another round of interviews, you want to know when that will be, and when they plan to make an offer.
 So ask!

-When should you move into your closing remarks?
+When should you move into your end-of-interview statement?

 Since most interviewers ask for questions near the end, a good time for your closing statement may be immediately after that discussion.
 So when you’ve asked your last question about the company, or the interviewer indicates that he or she needs to wrap up, you say something like this:

 “Well, I really appreciate this chance to talk, and it’s been very exciting for me to hear about (key points they told you about the company and position).
-This job sounds perfect for me because (reiterate a few of your strongest selling points).
+This job sounds perfect for me because (refer to a couple of your strongest selling points).
 I’d really like to work with you and your team.

 “May I ask, what’s the next step in the process? … Okay, great.
 And do you have a sense of when those next interviews will be happening? … And when do you think you’ll be making an offer? … Good!
 I look forward to hearing from you.
 Thanks again!”